NigelFell/milestone-project1/README.md

     2. As a Returning Visitor, I want to write a review of the mobile service.

         1. The navigation bar clearly highlights the "Contact" Page.
-        2. Here they can fill out the form on the page and leave a review of the service in a textarea input box labelled "Comments/Feedback".
+        2. Here they can fill out the form on the page and leave a review of the service in a textarea input box labeled "Comments/Feedback".

     3. As a Returning Visitor, I want to find community links.

         1. The footer on every page contains links to the organisations social media sites.
-Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+Whichever link they click, it will be opened up in a new tab to ensure the user can easily get back to the website.

 -   #### Frequent User Goals